stanfordpeng/go-test-coverpkg/README.md

 ## go test ./... with/out -coverpkg

 ### Case 1:
-without -coverpkg, for math package, the function from imported package, aka. util.log, is not included into the denominator. so it will just be `Add` function tested out of `Add`, `Substract` function.
-For utils package, there is no test case at all.
+Without -coverpkg to include util package pattern, the function from utils package will not included into the denominator for the test coverage of math package. so it will just be `Add` function tested out of `Add`, `Substract` functions(50%).
+For utils package, there is no test case at all so it is 0%.
 ```
 go test -cover ./... -coverprofile=cover.out
         mytestproject/utils             coverage: 0.0% of statements